clpo13/inflation-calc-c/README.md

 ## TODO

-* [ ] Accept user input to compare different years
+* [ ] Accept user input to compare different years and amounts
 * [ ] Include CPI data in a more portable way (instead of copying the CSV)
 * [ ] Pull data directly from [BLS](https://www.bls.gov/cpi/) via their API